kayslay/require_all/readme.md

 - `callback` **{Functon | String}** optional

 ##### Path
 The path to directory or an array of paths to directories to require files from.
+If the path passed is a relative path, it would be relative from the current file's directory.

+Absolute paths are also supported.

 ##### Options
 The option argument configures certain behaviour of requireAll function.
 The option is an Object with properties: